ramp-eu/JS2SF/docs/Palletisation.md

-In this [RoseAP](https://github.com/ramp-eu/JS2SF/blob/master/ReadMe.md) a more a further developed and more detailed model of the robotarm is used.
+In the [RoseAP](https://github.com/ramp-eu/JS2SF/blob/master/ReadMe.md) a more a further developed and more detailed model of the robotarm is used.